Healthy Homes Assessment Te Mata Hills

 Te Mata Hills Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement in all Te Mata Hills and New Zealand rental houses where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is compulsory to all Te Mata Hills and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords have to keep records to demonstrate the compliance with any Healthy Homes Standards that apply or will be applicable during the tenure of their rental properties.
+• Property managers and landlords are required to keep records that demonstrate the conformance to each Healthy Homes Standard that apply or will apply to the rental property.

-• Private landlords and property managers must make sure their rental properties comply with the Healthy Homes Standard within 90 days of any new, renewed , or altered lease.
+• Property managers and private landlords have to ensure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of any new, renewed or varied Tenancy.

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.
+• All the boarding households (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes